 - New deadline: The latest coronavirus pandemic forbearance moved the student loan recertification deadline to August of 2022.

 - Did your servicer change?
 Do this if you have a new student loan servicer.

 Any permanent physical or mental impairment that prevents you from working can qualify for student loan forgiveness.
 For example, borrowers have received a total and permanent disability discharge (TPD) due to:

 - bipolar disorder

-ADHD, on the other hand, typically is not severe enough to cause measurable functional impairments that keep you from working.
-But if your doctor believes that it does, you can apply to get your loans forgiven due to ADHD.
+Attention-deficit hyperactivity disorder, on the other hand, is typically not severe enough to cause measurable functional impairments that keep you from working.
+It’s worth looking into, though.
+If your doctor believes that it causes significant impairment, you can still apply for cancellation due to ADHD.

-The Social Security Administration maintains a list of adult impairments, any of which could qualify you for disability discharge.
+The SSA maintains a list of adult impairments, any of which could qualify you for disability discharge.

 All federal student loans are eligible for discharge due to disability, including: